Body-based care for transitional times

 Doula:

-a person who provides non-medical care (emotional, logistical, educational, physical) through a significant life experience (birth, death, illness, transitions)
+a person who provides non-medical care (emotional, logistical, educational) through a significant life experience (birth, death, illness, transitions)

-Animals in the wild know how to navigate the ups & downs of birth, death, and stressful eventsโthey not only go into activated states when that kind of energy is needed, but they also intuitively know how to come back to a relaxed & calm present moment.
-The human animal knows how to navigate this terrain too, but we live world that has separated us from the language of the body, the cycles of the earth, and the support of communityโall the things we need to feel safe in our bodies and the world around us.
+The more-than-human world intuitively knows how to navigate the stressors of every day life—for instance, animals in the wild shake off the tension in their bodies after near death experiences and return to a calm & present baseline without much trouble.
+The human animal knows how to navigate this terrain too, but we live world that has separated us from the language of the body, the cycles of the earth, and the support of community—all the things we need to feel safe in our bodies and the world around us.

 My work as a somatic practitioner & doula is supporting people in actually hearing & trusting what their bodies have to say and uncovering the wisdom that our bodies already hold.